Treatment for Seborrheic Dermatitis (Dandruff)

 Dermatologist recommended Complete Skin Care routine to control seborrhea.

-PROTECT: I recommend one of my mineral zinc sunscreens be applied daily.
-Pick a sunscreen based on your skin type.
+I recommend one of my mineral zinc sunscreens be applied daily.
+Zinc oxide is the best type of sunscreen because it does not irritate inflamed skin.
+My Sheer Strength Pure Physical Sunscreens are my top choice.
+Pick your pure zinc oxide sunscreen based on your skin type.

 Dermatologist's tips to heal and control seborrheic dermatitis.

-- Avoid harsh products on actively inflamed seborrhea or you will add irritation on top of the seborrhea – and irritation looks red and scaly!
+- Avoid allowing harsh products to come into contact with actively inflamed seborrhea or you will add irritation on top of the seborrhea – and irritation looks red and scaly!
 This applies to cleansers, acne products, anti-aging products, exfoliating products, and sunscreens.

 - Medicated cleansers and shampoos are really helpful for seborrhea, so pick the right cleanser for the skin area you are treating.
 Pyrithione zinc is my favorite medicated cleanser and shampoo ingredient.
 Other ingredients for non-facial areas include shampoos with salicylic acid, selenium sulfide, tar, ketoconazole, and prescription ciclopirox.

-- Pharmaceutical-grade green tea helps facial seborrhea.
-Over my 30 years of practicing dermatology, I’ve found this to be the most important skin care product along with medicated pyrithione zinc.
-I use these as the cornerstone of any skin care routine I build to treat seborrhea.
-I created my Facial Redness Relief Kit to fight facial seborrhea and rosacea.
+- Facial Redness Relief Kit to fight facial seborrhea and rosacea.
 It combines Green Tea Antioxidant Skin Therapy ™ with Calming Zinc ™ Bar Soap.

 - For thick crusty scale on scalp and ears, pre-treating skin with oil for 30 minutes before cleansing or shampooing really helps.
 Use coconut oil, mineral oil, olive oil, or any other oil.
 Wet the skin, towel dry, apply the oil, then wait 30 minutes or more.
 Shampoo or cleanse off the oil and as a last lather, use your medicated shampoo or soap.